rmauge/fabric_liferay/README.md

-A set of Fabric tasks to deploy a compressed Liferay bundle from a source location to a remote server I use Hudson as a CI server, but the tasks are general enough to be used with any server since it simply moves a tar.gz file via ssh.
+A set of Fabric tasks to deploy a compressed Liferay bundle from a source location to a remote server I use Hudson as a CI server, but the tasks are general enough to be used with any server since it simply moves a tar.gz file via scp.

 ## Getting Started
-An ant task is used to call the Fabric script on the Hudson as the last step of the build but this can also be called from the command line (which the Ant script does essentially)
+An ant task is used to call the Fabric script on Hudson as the last step of the build but this can also be called from the command line (which the Ant script does essentially)